leouieda/lithosphere/lectures/1-midocean-ridges/content.md

 # Aims

-Understand the main models for the formation of <br>
+Understand the main models for the formation of the oceanic lithosphere,
-the oceanic lithosphere, including:
+including:

 * The physics behind them
 * How they compare to observations